Jewelry Protection

 How to Clean Gold Jewelry?

-Layers of debris can also build up due to chemical cleaners, makeup, skin cells, and sebum, diminishing the shine on your gold jewelry and potentially leading to corrosion.
+Layers of debris can also build up due to chemical cleaners, makeup, skin cells, and sebum, diminishing the shine of your gold jewelry and potentially leading to corrosion.
+Cleaning gold jewelry on a regular basis is necessary to maintain its visual appeal and overall value.

-A jeweler is equipped with tools, like an ultrasonic cleaner, to polish and clean your jewelry so it looks new again.
-However, preventative cleaning and maintenance at home can help your gold jewelry retain its shine if you can’t have your jewelry professionally cleaned regularly.
+A professional jeweler is equipped with tools, like an ultrasonic cleaner, to polish and clean your jewelry so it looks new again.
+However, preventative maintenance and cleaning jewelry at home with a simple jewelry cleaning solution can help your gold jewelry retain its shine if you can’t have your jewelry professionally cleaned routinely.

 Cleaning Your Gold Jewelry